How do standing charges work on business energy contracts?

 The cost of building pylons and fitting cables is also covered by the standing charge.
 It's also used to recover unpaid energy bills and supplier of last resort payments.
 This is when an energy supplier goes bust and its customers are moved to another provider.

-In 2016, Ofgem declared that it’s no longer required to have a standing charge applied to an energy tariff.
+In 2016, Ofgem declared that it was no longer required to have a standing charge applied to an energy tariff.
 But there are still very few ‘no standing charge’ tariffs available.

 But there's no price cap on business energy, so why are non-domestic energy users seeing hikes in their standing charges?
 One reason could be that suppliers have had to cover the cost of dozens of suppliers going bust over the last few years.
 Another could be to cover increased transportation costs caused by supply chain issues - if it becomes more expensive to get the energy to customers' premises, these costs will be passed on by suppliers.